cdegeorge/CSIII/README.md

 ### Lab 6 - Apple/Orange Sort
 Orange: filters a vector of fruit and prints the colors of the oranges.

 Apple: Take user input and filters a vector of apples based on it.

+### Lab 7 - Hash Container
+Reconstructs given code to make it more efficient.
+Edits made to insert, operator[], and erase.
+Added rehash